How to Have a Successful Lemonade Stand

 It’s Kids Week Part 2!
-I had so much fun sharing some kid-approved ideas with you last week, that I thought we could keep the fun going.
-This lemonade stand is a project I’ve been meaning to share since last summer when Stella and Hazel had the coolest lemonade stand in the neighborhood!
+I thought we could keep the fun going with my 4 tips to having a successful lemonade stand!
+This DIY lemonade stand is a project I’ve been meaning to share since last summer when Stella and Hazel had the coolest lemonade stand in the neighborhood.
 They raked in the business thanks to a hot July day, their secret recipe lemonade, and some eye-catching decorations from Oriental Trading.

 Holding a lemonade stand has become an annual summer tradition for us, and this one will be hard to top.
 Read on for some ideas for holding your own lemonade stand!